|Voting Precincts & Locations

 First Steps to Voting

 You can register to vote for federal, state, and local elections by mail; at your county, city, or township clerk’s office; or by visiting any Secretary of State branch office.
-In addition, the following State agencies offer voter registration services to their clients: Department of Human Services, the Department of Community Health and the Department of Career Development.
+In addition, the following State agencies offer voter registration services to their clients: the Department of Human Services, the Department of Community Health, and the Department of Career Development.
 Military recruitment centers also provide voter registration services.

 Whenever you move to a new city or township, you must re-register to vote.
 If you move within a city or township, you must update your address.
 This can be handled through your local clerk, A Secretary of State branch office, by mail, or at any other location where voter registrations are accepted.
 Michigan voters must use the same residential address for voter registration and driver’s license purposes.
 Consequently, if you submit a driver’s license address change, it will be applied to your voter registration.
 Similarly, if you submit a voter registration address change, it will be applied to your driver’s license.